D.F. Malan High School

 Hoërskool D.F.
 Malan is a public Afrikaans medium co-educational high school situated in the suburb of Boston, Bellville in the Western Cape province of South Africa - near Cape Town.
 It was named after D.F Malan, the prime minister of South Africa from 1948 to 1954.
 In 2012 and 2013, the school was included in The Cambridge University Student Guide to Excellence, a selection of 100 top schools worldwide.
 In recent years, it has been one of the academically top-performing schools in the Western Cape.

 History

 The school was established in 1951.
 D Brink was the first principal up to 1969.
 He was followed by: E Smit 1970–1977, H Franzen 1978–1986, C de Jager 1986–1988, B Volschenk 1989–1996, R Truter 1996–2007, Joe Dorfling 2007-2016 and currently Sias Conradie.

+Objections to the school's name commemorating Prime Minister D.F.
+Malan, known as one of the "architects of apartheid", led the school's governing body to initiate a process to change the name, and a vote in 2021 overwhelmingly supported a change to "DF Akademie", but the process was challenged in court.
+In June 2025 the Supreme Court of Appeal dismissed the challenge, allowing the process of changing the name to continue.

 Music scene

 DF Malan is also notable for producing several famous musicians on the local South African music scene, such as Pierre Greeff and Hunter Kennedy.
 Consequently, many local bands including aKing, Foto na Dans, Jax Panik, Lukraaketaar, Die Heuwels Fantasties and Frik13 are associated with the school.
 This, along with the fact that other similar musicians attended neighbour school Bellville, has led to the Bellville area, in which these schools are situated, earning the nickname "Bellville Rock City".
 Also on the music scene DF Malan produced musician Loki Rothman, who reached the final of SA's Got Talent in 2009 (while still a senior in the school), and the founding members of Cape Town alt-pop duo EMERGER: Emma de Goede and Gerrit "Gerry" Matthee.
 Their debut single "Break & Fall" was a winner of the international Avid and Abbey Road Studios Song Contest and they were featured as Apple Music's New Artist Spotlight in July 2018.